ahoffer/osgi/01-bundle-lesson/karaf-commands.md

     * `--remove` to remove the specified bundles
     * `--list` to show the currently watched bundles

-**WARNING** `bundle:watch` can be flaky.
-It can stop working without warning.
-However, dropping a bundle file into the `deploy` directory always replaces the existing bundle with the new bundle.

 #### Updating Bundles
 * `list -u <id>` to find bundle location
 * `update <id>` to reload a bundle by its ID